lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   * Renamed the module from Composite-KEM-2023 -> Composite-MLKEM-2024
   * Simplified the ASN.1 module to make it more compiler-friendly (thanks Carl!) -- should not affect wire encodings.
 * Added alignment text with SP 800-227.
+* Improved the security considerations around security proofs of the hybrid construction.

 Still to do in a future version: